David Corenswet Explains How He Went From YouTube Sketches To Netflix's "Hollywood"

 Criss’ zen in the face of daunting Peak TV-making extravagance seems to have rubbed off on Corenswet.
 “The best thing is, our director on Moe and Jerryweather, Max Woertendyke, came and visited me on set when I started Hollywood,” Corenswet begins, name-checking his Juilliard pal (who had a bit part in Succession season 2).
 “He just says, You know, it’s just bigger kids with bigger toys.
 It’s true.
 When you’re actually on set making these things, it’s all the same.
 It’s a bunch of imaginative kids grown up to make imaginative adults who are making their silly ideas into a reality.”

-“It's fun to recognize that just a few years ago, I was the silly kid making the silly things with very small silly toys — and I still am.”
+“It's fun to recognise that just a few years ago, I was the silly kid making the silly things with very small silly toys — and I still am.”

 Advertisement